Determining Dark Matter-Electron Scattering Rates from the Dielectric Function: Conventional superconductors

 Moving beyond RPA, we use the results of Ref.~\cite{gibbons1976line}, which fits to data a model containing both a 1-loop `local field' correction to the electron vertex and a $q$-dependent plasmon width $\Gamma_p/\omega_p \simeq 0.1\mbox{--}0.3$.
 The fit implies that the contribution from the ion polarizability in Al is small, justifying our approximation that only electrons contribute to the loss function.
-The projected reach for a \SI{1}{\meV} threshold is shown in \cref{fig:reach}, with comparisons to previous results for superconductors given in the SM.
-The orange band reflects theoretical uncertainty in the proper form of the loss function in the energy range of interest (see SM).
+The projected reach for a \SI{1}{\meV} threshold is shown in \cref{fig:reach} for a light mediator, with comparisons to previous results given in Fig.~\ref{fig:superconductor-reach} of the SM.
+The orange band reflects theoretical uncertainty in the proper form of the loss function in the energy range of interest~(see~SM).

-A generic feature of the loss function in most materials is the presence of a plasmon with a Lorentzian lineshape peaked at $\omega_p$ \cite{RevModPhys.28.184,raether2006excitation} and a low-energy tail (see \cref{fig:kinematics} and SM).
-In the parametrization of \cite{gibbons1976line}, the loss function scales linearly with $\omega$ for $\omega \ll \omega_p$ even at $q = 0$, and the plasmon tail dominates over the RPA contribution.
-Our results suggest that a kg-yr exposure of an Al target with a \SI{1}{\meV} threshold is sufficient to cover the entire freeze-in thermal relic target \cite{Hall:2009bx,Essig:2011nj,Chu:2011be,Dvorkin_2019} above \SI{10}{\keV}, though this depends on the extrapolation of the plasmon tail to meV energies.
-Thus, measurements of $\mathcal{W}$ are crucial to accurately determine the sensitivity.
+In most materials, the loss function features a plasmon with a Lorentzian lineshape peaked at $\omega_p$ \cite{RevModPhys.28.184,raether2006excitation} and a low-energy tail (see \cref{fig:kinematics} and SM).
+In the parametrization of Ref.~\cite{gibbons1976line}, $\mathcal{W}(q = 0, \omega)$ scales linearly with $\omega$ for $\omega \ll \omega_p$, and the plasmon tail dominates over the RPA contribution.
+Our results suggest that a kg-yr exposure of an Al target with a \SI{1}{\meV} threshold is sufficient to cover the entire freeze-in thermal relic target \cite{Hall:2009bx,Essig:2011nj,Chu:2011be,Dvorkin_2019} above \SI{10}{\keV}.
+However, this depends on the extrapolation of the plasmon tail to meV energies, and existing measurements only characterize the loss function at $\omega\gtrsim\SI{100}{\milli\eV}$ \cite{sun2016calculations}.
+Thus, additional measurements of $\mathcal{W}$ are crucial to accurately determine the sensitivity.
 There may also be contributions to $\mathcal{W}$ from coherent scattering with the Cooper pair condensate for energies $\omega \simeq 2\Delta$, as well as finite-temperature effects.
-We expect these to further enhance the reach of superconducting targets, and leave a detailed investigation for future work~\cite{future}.
+We leave investigation of these effects for future work~\cite{future}.